• Level 3

 • Talking to patients about bowel care, listening to their worries, and teaching them about it.

-• Adapting bowel care for different patients, such as elderly people or those with brain or nerve conditions.
+• Adapting bowel care for different patients, such as older people or those with brain or nerve conditions.

 • Following care plans and local laws for complex bowel care.